Bit-Flip Vulnerability of Shared KV-Cache Blocks in LLM Serving Systems: Evaluation

 \subsection{Bit-Position Sensitivity Analysis}

-We systematically evaluate all 16 BF16 bit positions across five concurrency levels ($n_c \in \{2, 4, 8, 16, 32\}$) on Qwen3-8B, yielding $16 \times 5 = 80$ experimental conditions with 30 trials each (2{,}400 trials in total).
+We systematically evaluate all 16 bit positions of BF16 across five concurrency levels ($n_c \in \{2, 4, 8, 16, 32\}$) on Qwen3-8B, yielding $16 \times 5 = 80$ conditions with 30 trials each (2{,}400 trials total).
 In each trial, a single bit at position~$p$ is flipped in the value tensor of a uniformly random element within the prefix blocks.
-We organize the findings into four parts: overall bit-position sensitivity, trial classification, qualitative output analysis, and concurrency independence.